Usually responds innerh. 1 Tag

-My family and I welcome you to our home in the village of Changu Narayan, located about 20 km from Kathmandu.
+My family and I welcome you to our home in the village of Changu Narayan, located about 20 km from Kathmandu and 6 km from Bhaktapur.
 It's where I grew up and spent my life with my wife Menuka.
 We have three children, who are working and studying, and one granddaughter.

 We want people to stay with us so they can experience the authentic life of the village and discover the Nepali culture.
 Here life is really traditional and it is the perfect place for anyone wanting to escape the noise and fast paced life of the city.
 We encourage you to get to know us and spend time with us!
 The longer you stay, the closer we become.
 You will live like a family member with us.